RedisJSON/RedisJSON/docs/docs/_index.md

 * Documents stored as binary data in a tree structure, allowing fast access to sub-elements
 * Typed atomic operations for all JSON value types

-## Use RedisJSON
+## Use Redis JSON

-To learn how to use RedisJSON, it's best to start with the Redis CLI.
-The following examples assume that you're connected to a Redis server with RedisJSON enabled.
+To learn how to use JSON, it's best to start with the Redis CLI.
+The following examples assume that you're connected to a Redis server with JSON enabled.

 ### `redis-cli` examples

 First, start [`redis-cli`](http://redis.io/topics/rediscli) in interactive mode.

-The first RedisJSON command to try is `JSON.SET`, which sets a Redis key with a JSON value. `JSON.SET` accepts all JSON value types.
+The first JSON command to try is `JSON.SET`, which sets a Redis key with a JSON value. `JSON.SET` accepts all JSON value types.
 This example creates a JSON string:

 ```sh
 127.0.0.1:6379> JSON.SET animal $ '"dog"'